realnews-gateway/emergency-publishing-system/architecture/architecture.md

 The Emergency Publishing System is a censorship‑resistant publishing architecture designed for high‑risk environments.
 It enables secure ingestion, processing, storage, and distribution of critical information.
 The system is not a VPN or messaging tool; it is a publishing and distribution platform optimized for adversarial networks.

-All modules integrate into a unified core subsystem: the **Emergency Channel**.
+All modules integrate into a unified core subsystem: the Emergency Channel.

+The system is language‑agnostic.
+Multi‑language support is implemented in the ingestion modules.

 ---